kyma-project/community/collaboration/sig-core/proposals/test-execution-using-labels.md

 ### Optional Changes

 * Move additional Helm charts from the `tests` folder into the default installation (the `resources` folder).
-  >*introduce additional/optional component 'additional-tests'*
+For example, introduce an additional/optional `additional-tests` component.